 - Number of pages is limited by staple capability.

-Designer tip: Avoid placing important design elements (such as text and logos) too close to the fold line.
-The margin of at least 0.25’’ (6 mm) is advised.
+Avoid placing important design elements (such as text and logos) too close to the fold line.
+A margin of at least 0.25’’ (6 mm) is advised.

 - Aesthetically appealing